Q & A Webinar, September 9, 2020

 Are there any restrictions on how the fellowship funds can be used?

 Most institutions have well-established rules for what constitute “allowable” expenses on research grants or contracts.
 Generally, these must be followed.
 (There are a few cases where ORNL and Dept. of Energy rules trump local rules.)
-The categories of expenses on the budget form include: personnel, travel, equipment (over $5k), supplies (under $5k), and contracting.

 - The Fellowship is limited to individual applicants, not a team.
 The inclusion of other personnel or contracts to others are generally discouraged.
 Modest amounts budgeted for support services, such as technical editing or graphical design, may make sense in some cases.